langchain-ai/langchain/templates/summarize-anthropic/README.md

-# Summarize PDFs with Anthropic
+# Summarize documents with Anthropic

-We can use Claude2, which has a long context window, to summarize PDFs.
+This template uses Anthropic's `Claude2` to summarize documents.

 To do this, we can use various prompts from LangChain hub, such as: